How it started …

-I am grateful for the support received from the UNH (University of New Hampshire) and the Mellon Foundation, as part of a public humanities project.
-Their generous grant contributed to the success of this initiative, allowing us to celebrate and uplift the vibrant voices of Ghanaian writers who beautifully engage with Adinkra symbols in their poetic expressions.
+I am deeply grateful for the support of the University of New Hampshire and the Mellon Foundation.
+Their generous grant made it possible to launch this initiative and celebrate the voices of Ghanaian writers who beautifully engage with Adinkra symbols through poetry.

 Let’s begin in Accra, Ghana.
 I am twelve years old sitting at Kotoka International Airport with my sister and father, in anticipation of my reunion with my mother now living in the Bronx.
 We begin here because everything before this year is not relevant to my transformation as a migrant subject who now struggles with moving between the geographical and liminal spaces of a home.